It is analyzed to control the possible consequences of having diabetes through an exam.

 The Diabetes Control and Complications Trial (DCCT) demonstrated that people with diabetes who maintain their glycosylated hemoglobin levels close to 7% are much more likely to delay or prevent complications of diabetes that affect the eyes and kidneys.

 A change in treatment is almost always needed if the level is above 8%.
-Decreasing the level of glycosylated hemoglobin improves a person’s chances of staying healthy.
+Decreasing the glycosylated hemoglobin level improves a person’s chances of staying healthy.

 Glycosylated hemoglobin is also known as glycohemoglobin or hemoglobin A1C (the significant fraction of glycosylated hemoglobin).